-It is unclear from the plain language of N.J.S.
-40A:12-5(a)(3) whether a governmental unit must solicit public bidding, pursuant to the LPCL, when it requires the seller, or lessor, to construct or repair a capital improvement as a condition of acquisition.
+N.J.S.
+40A:12-5(a)(3) is silent regarding the requirements that governmental entity must follow when it requests that the seller, or lessor, construct or repair a capital improvement as a condition of acquisition.

 • Hypothetical #2: Municipality "B" seeks to purchase a parcel of real property from a private person.
-As a condition of acquisition, the governing body of Municipality "B" requires the seller to construct a "capital improvement" (i.e. a library) on the parcel of land.
+As a condition of acquisition, the